yellows8/3ds_homemenuhax/README.md

 # Summary
 When Home Menu is starting up, it can load theme-data from the home-menu theme SD extdata.
-The flaw can be triggered from here, it seems this can be triggered from extdata without having any theme DLC installed.
+The flaw can be triggered from here.
 Note that when triggered at startup, no networking system-modules are loaded yet(including dlp module).

 # Vuln
 Home Menu allocates a 0x2a0000-byte heap buffer using the ctrsdk heap code: offset 0x0 size 0x150000 is for the output decompressed data, offset 0x150000 size 0x150000 is for the input compressed data.
 Immediately after this buffer is a heap freemem memchunkhdr, successfully overwriting it results a crash(when the data written there is junk) in the heap memchunk handling code with the linked-lists.